-Risk management is embedded in the work of the school.
-The principal risks facing the school are as follows:
+Risk management is embedded in the work of the Trust.
+The principal risks facing the Trust are as follows:

-- Reputational risk mitigated by the Ofsted rating as Good for both academies within the Trust; - Performance risk mitigated by the Trust's investment in high quality staff, programme of training, mentoring and professional development. - Financial risk mitigated by the high level of admission applications, long term budget planning, financial control and management, internal audit scrutiny and the carry forward of an appropriate level of reserves.
+- Reputational risk mitigated by the Ofsted rating as Good for both secondary academies and Outstanding for the Primary academy within the Trust. - Performance risk mitigated by the Trust's investment in high quality staff, programme of training, mentoring and professional development. - Financial risk mitigated by the high level of admission applications, long term budget planning, financial control and management, internal audit scrutiny and the carry forward of an appropriate level of reserves.

 The Trustees have assessed the major risks to which the Trust is exposed, in particular those relating to the specific teaching, provision of facilities and other operational areas of the Trust, and its finances.
-The Trustees have implemented several systems to assess risks that the Trust faces, especially in operational areas and in relation to the control of finance.
-They have introduced systems, including operational procedures and internal financial controls in order to minimise risk.
+The Trustees have implemented several systems to assess risks that the Trust faces, especially in operational areas and in relation to financial controls in order to minimise risk.
 Where significant financial risk remains, they have ensured they have adequate insurance cover.